 Dartmouth Green Partnerships is working with South Hams District Council on the replacement of the Dartmouth Community Greenhouse with a new structure which we hope will become an attractive feature of Royal Avenue Gardens and a community asset.
 We will use it to raise plants for use in town displays, and it will also become a Centre for Horticultural Excellence for use by different groups of all ages, linking health and horticulture.

 The land in front of it will continue to be used by DGP including raised beds for our demonstration potager and cut flower beds, the olive bed, the poppy bed and the herb boat.
-Until we can grow and shelter plants in the new greenhouse we are able to use a tunnel in a local nursery – for which we are very grateful.
 The vine has been preserved outdoors, supported by a trellis along the hedge.

 The storms of 2013 and the cost of scaffolding meant that the temporary greenhouse had to be taken down.
 Since 2014 we have managed to plant baskets and troughs by storing plants in a nearby nursery.
 The Brownies help us plant them up each year.

 The Dartmouth Greenhouse was built in 1905 on the riverfront as part of the original layout of Royal Avenue Gardens, shortly after the area known as the ‘Newground’ was reclaimed and turfed.
 It can be seen on the old postcard above, along the front to the right of the moored paddle steamer.